Phylogenetic nomenclature: Philosophy

 The conflict between phylogenetic and traditional nomenclature represents differing opinions of the metaphysics and epistemology of taxa.
 For the advocates of phylogenetic nomenclature, a taxon is an individual entity, an entity that may gain and lose attributes as time passes.
+This treatment of taxa as historical rather than extensionally defined is shared by homeostatic property cluster theory, on which changes over time in a kind's property cluster may preserve the identity of the kind.
 Just as a person does not become somebody else when his or her properties change through maturation, senility, or more radical changes like amnesia, the loss of a limb, or a change of sex, so a taxon remains the same entity whatever characteristics are gained or lost.
 Given the metaphysical claims regarding unobservable entities made by advocates of phylogenetic nomenclature, critics have referred to their method as origin essentialism.

 For any individual, there has to be something that associates its temporal stages with each other by virtue of which it remains the same entity.
 For a person, the spatiotemporal continuity of the body provides the relevant conceptual continuity; from infancy to old age, the body traces a continuous path through the world and it is this continuity, rather than any characteristics of the individual, that associates the baby with the octogenarian.
 This is similar to the well-known philosophical problem of the Ship of Theseus.
 For a taxon, IF characteristics are not relevant, THEN it can only be ancestral relations that associate the Devonian Rhyniognatha hirsti with the modern monarch butterfly as representatives, separated by 400 million years, of the taxon Insecta.
 The opposing opinion questions the premise of that syllogism, and argues, from an epistemological perspective, that members of taxa are only recognizable empirically on the basis of their observable characteristics, and hypotheses of common ancestry are results of theoretical systematics, not a priori premises.
 If there are no characteristics that allow scientists to recognize a fossil as belonging to a taxonomic group, then it is just an unclassifiable piece of rock.